5x12 pentomino tiling

 Pleasure

-I'm currently using a dual core Intel box with 2048MB of RAM running Ubuntu Linux.
-These are just one part of the house network which consists of my PCs, Beth's ultra-quiet PC, a variable number of laptops, and, sitting in the centre, a 2.4GHz Athlon with 1024MB of RAM running Ubuntu which acts as our fileserver and intranet web server.
-We're connected to the Net via our 20Mbps NTL cable modem and our ADSL broadband line.
-We also have a dog and an excellent burglar alarm!
+I'm currently using a quad core Intel box with 8GB of RAM running Ubuntu Linux.
+These are just one part of the house network which consists of my PCs, Beth's PC, a variable number of laptops, and, sitting in the centre, an Ubuntu PC which acts as our fileserver and intranet web server.
+We're connected to the Net via our 60Mbps VirginMedia cable modem.
+We also have two dogs and an excellent burglar alarm!

 I run a number of mailing lists and look after the the FAQ wiki for the cam.* newsgroup hierarchy.